Electronic recycling and reuse are vital to the planet’s health.

 - Mobile Phones – Two to four years

 The company’s own technology refresh cycle may be shorter as compared to the normal lifespan mentioned above, meaning that IT assets are often being retired and brought out of use while they still have life left.

 You need to be confident that your process consists of proper disposition, including your accountability to take care of data left on the devices.
 It should even have a plan for proper e-waste recycling in Toronto and securely refurbishing items when possible, so devices can find use outside of the company, as a result, expanding their life cycle.

-Whether you are planning on a wide-scale system refresh or are taking care of items one-by-one, you need to make sure confidential data is thoroughly destroyed.
+Whether you are planning on a wide-scale system refresh or are taking care of items one by one, you need to make sure confidential data is thoroughly destroyed.
 Secure Data Erasure is a professional service offered by TechReset that promises accurate data destruction to leave the device data-free.
 Once data is destroyed, electronic recycling is the next step – we determine what parts can be recycled and resued.